 Marfan Foundation Camps

-Marfan Family Camp offers programming for children, teens ages 5 to 18, and their family.
+Camp Victory for Families offers programming for children, teens ages 5 to 18, and their family.
 It features traditional summer camp activities, such as archery and paddleboats, arts and crafts, mini-golf and swimming, as well as other standard camp activities that are modified so that all can participate.
 Parents have the opportunity to get involved in activities with their children and participate in professionally-led support groups.

-Both Marfan camps includes accommodations and all meals.
+Both Marfan camps include accommodations and all meals.
 A Marfan-knowledgeable nurse is onsite throughout.

 Both of my kids (the one who has Marfan and the one who doesn’t) had a blast!
 Hadley liked meeting other girls her age with Marfan.
 As a parent, it was great at night to see that she wasn't the only one who needed to take medicine - something we often try to do discretely.
 Becky Gunn, of Atlanta